 - 1. Pre-laboratory and laboratory write-ups. - 2.
 Performance assessment in the laboratory - (informally) observing student activities during laboratory investigations. - (formally) assessing with practical exams on specific laboratory procedures. - 3.
-Unit tests and quizzes that include essay and short answer questions on concepts as well as mathematical applications. - 4.
-Class participation. - 5.
-Projects that demonstrate the use of physics principles in practical applications. - 6.
-Portfolios that contain a diverse sampling of the student's best work for the year.
+Assessments will include essay and short answer questions on concepts as well as mathematical applications. - 4.
+Projects that demonstrate the use of physics principles in practical applications.